 Woman arrested in $1M theft from Las Vegas poker pro Esfandiari

-An Arizona woman has been arrested on suspicion of stealing approximately $1 million in cash, gambling chips and jewelry from a luxury Las Vegas condo.
+An Arizona woman has been arrested on suspicion of stealing approximately $1 million in cash, gambling chips and jewelry from an international poker champion and his father.

 An Arizona woman has been arrested on suspicion of stealing approximately $1 million in cash, gambling chips and jewelry from an international poker champion and his father, then using the cash and chips to gamble in high-stakes poker games.